dylanclark/loxplusplus/notes.md

 - Parsing technique of choise is "recursive descent".
 It is a top-down parsing technique that literally translates the grammar's rules into imperitive code.
 Each rule is a function.
 - notes on variant impl and codegen
 - overloadeding << for types for printing

+## Chapter 7

+- Visitor pattern for matching types and recursively evaluating
+- functional approach to binary ops
+- opportunity to templatize it and make it even smaller